 In many professional settings, an email is the right balance: formal enough to be taken seriously, but fast enough to keep things moving.
 For more sensitive situations, you might also follow up with a call or in-person conversation, but putting your apology in writing creates a clear record and shows accountability.

-The key is tone — be direct, sincere, and solution-focused.
+The key is tone.
+Be direct, sincere, and solution-focused.
 That’s what makes an email apology professional.